julieanneco/predictingHDI/README.md

 <img src="https://github.com/julieanneco/predictingHDI/blob/photos/trees.png?raw=true" alt="errors" width="500">

-After tuning and testing for out of bag (OOB) error improvement and also looking at the significance of each variable for possible mean changes, I determined the original model was still the best fit with a <b>root-mean square error of .0087</b> and <b>explained variance of 99.76%</b>, which both indicate a highly valid fit.
-Moving forward with this model, I made predictions on the test data, converted the predictions to a data frame and merged them with the original test data to see a side-by-side comparison.
+After tuning and testing for out of bag (OOB) error improvement and also looking at the significance of each variable for possible mean changes, I determined the original model was still the best fit with a <b>root-mean square error of .0087</b> and an <b>explained variance of 99.76%</b>, which both indicate a highly valid fit.
+Moving forward with this model, I made predictions on the test data, converted the predictions to a data frame, and merged them with the original test data to see a side-by-side comparison.
 This sample shows just how close the prediction model gets to the actual human development index based on the variables used in the random forest training.

 <img src="https://github.com/julieanneco/predictingHDI/blob/photos/predictions1.png?raw=true" alt="predictions" width="450">

-The average distance of the prediction to the actual HDI is -.0051, which is very impressive given some of the variance in each variable dataset.
+The mean distance of the prediction to the actual HDI is -.0051, which is very impressive given some of the variance in each variable dataset.
 I created a plot to visualize the prediction variance for the entire test data.
 The model seems to predict higher indices better, but only by a nominal amount.

 ![alt text](https://github.com/julieanneco/predictingHDI/blob/photos/RF-R-Results.jpg?raw=true)

 <!-- Random Forest Classification -->
 ## Random Forest Classification

 The random forest regression had surprisingly strong results, but I decided to also test classification since this is another common use for random forest prediction.
-To begin, I created 3 categories for HDI (Low, Med, High) and converted this column to a factor with 3 levels and then created an 80/20 partition using caTools, which is another good package for creating partitions.
+To begin, I created 3 categories for HDI (Low, Med, High) and converted this column to a factor with 3 levels and then created an 80/20 partition using caTools, which is another package for creating partitions.
 I then fit the model with 500 trees and mtry of 2.

 ```{r}
 predict.hdi.2$hdi.cat[predict.hdi.2$hdi < .650 ] = "Low"